jbhopkins/bioxtasraw/docs/source/index.rst

     indirect Fourier transform (BIFT).
 *   Calculation of envelopes (dummy atom models) using DAMMIF, DAMMIN, DAMAVER, and DAMCLUST.
 *   Calculation of electron density using the DENSS algorithm
+*   Calculation and fitting of theoretical profiles to experimental data using CRYSOL.
 *   Easy processing of in-line chromatography coupled SAXS data, including size-exclusions coupled SAXS (SEC-SAXS) data.
 *   Deconvolution of SAXS data using singular value decomposition (SVD) and